lisamsmith100/hnd-client/README.md

 ## Development Process

 I started thinking about the process from project 1 (game project), as well as the repeated routing in class for building apis (scaffold, model, database creation).
+I wanted to be diligent about keeping an updated evolving project plan.

-I created a spreadsheet listing high level Tasks and then broken them down into smaller tasks.
+I created a spreadsheet listing high level tasks and then broken them down into smaller tasks.

-Once I had a list of tasks, I looked at them each day, prioritized, and marked progress.
-The spreadsheet is saved in this repo here [hnd-client/wdi-proj2-plan.xlsx].
+Once I had a list of tasks, I looked at them each day, added new tasks, prioritized, and marked progress.
+The spreadsheet is saved in the repo here [hnd-client/wdi-proj2-plan.xlsx].

-Based on advice from consultants, I decided to start building the API.
+Based on advice from consultants, I decided to start building the API first.
 I reviewed class notes, solution branches, and diagnostics for ideas, as well as reviewing homework material/resources.
+This was a major step in my learning to become a developer in that I was accountable for the data and design of the system so I took the steps to create the database, model, serializer, and controller very slowly, having written down the steps before I executed them.

 I kept problems and tasks to the smallest possible in order to fully tackle each problem at hand.
-I ran into an issue while construction the create entry function.
+I ran into an issue while constructing the create entry function.
 The curl requests were working correctly.
-The issue was the forms in html used name=entry while Rails expected 'entries.'
-This was a helpful discovery as it solved issues for update and delete.
+The issue was that the forms in html used name=entry while Rails expected 'entries.'
+I updated Rails controller parameters to solve this problem I was having.This was a helpful discovery as it solved issues for update and delete functionality.

+I worked on the html once the curl requests were giving good results for Rails API.

 I kept the html work to a minimum, using code from authentication and handlebars from our lecture.
-Given more time, I would have incorporated use of modals to handle the form input.
+Given more time, I would have incorporated use of modals to handle the form input and made some additional adjustments for a more svelte UI.

 ## Dependencies